ROCK05/flowchart/README.md

 8. Get Target Nodes \
    Endpoint: PUT /flowchart/{id}/target-nodes \
    Description: Retrieves all outgoing nodes for a given node in the flowchart.

+### Note

+**Flowchart Implementation**: This project uses an ID-based implementation for the flowchart, ensuring each flowchart structure is represented by a unique ID.

+**Node and Edge Implementation**: Nodes are represented by their "value" and same value can be used for edges.
+Since there is no UI, the "value" is used in the API to identify nodes and edges. \
+For edges, the node value can be used for both the source and the target.

+**API Usage**:

+* The flowchart ID is used for all interactions related to a specific flowchart, including creating, updating, and retrieving flowchart data. \
+* Node values are used for operations like creating, updating, or deleting nodes and edges.
+Each node value must be unique within a flowchart. \
+* Although node IDs and edge IDs are included in the API responses, they can be ignored as they are primarily used internally.

+**Constraints**:
+All node values within a flowchart must be unique.